liancheng/rose/README.md

 As the name suggests, ROSE is an Obscure Scheme Evaluator.
 Please refer to the [Wiki pages][wiki] for details.

-**NOTE**: ROSE is still in an very early stage, the interpreter is barely runnable, many features required by R5RS are missing.
+**NOTE**: ROSE is still in an very early stage, currently the interpreter is barely runnable.
+Although ROSE aims to be [R7RS][r7rs] compatible, many features required by [R5RS][r5rs] are still missing.

 ## How to build ROSE on Ubuntu